 The best land-based whale watching spots can be found in our national parks all along the NSW coast, stretching from Byron Bay in the north, to Eden in the south.
 Have a look at the best vantage points here or if you want to elevate your experience, go ahead and book a whale watching tour where you’ll be accompanied by one of our knowledgeable guides.

-Remember: to always be aware of your surroundings as many coastal walks and vantage points have exposed cliff edges.
+Remember: To always be aware of your surroundings as many coastal walks and vantage points have exposed cliff edges.
 Keep a safe distance – at least 5m – from edges and rock platforms.

 • Why?